Bunsly/JobSpy/README.md

-├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on LinkedIn ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling)
+├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on LinkedIn ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (enum): starts the search from an offset (e.g. 25 will start the search from the 25th result)
 ```